dojoengine/book/docs/pages/toolchain/katana/reference.md

 ### DESCRIPTION

-Create a local testnet node for deploying and testing Starknet smart contracts.
+Create a local Starknet sequencer for deploying and developing Starknet smart contracts.
 Katana supports deployment and execution of the **new** as well as the **legacy** (Cairo 0) Cairo contracts.

-This section covers an extensive list of information about Mining Modes, Supported RPC Methods, Katana flags and their usages.
-You can run multiple flags at the same time.
+This section covers an extensive list of information about mining modes, supported RPC methods, the available storage modes, Katana flags, and their usages.

 #### Mining Modes